kssgarcia/Blog/kssgarciablog/content/posts/Stiff_ESO.en.md

 # Results

-As can be seen in _figure 2_ the results of the exercise proposed at the beginning of the post are presented, for graph _2.a_ it is evident that the method does converge to an optimal structure, however several free elements are evident that can also be eliminated to get a better topology.
+As can be seen in _figure 2_ the results of the exercise proposed at the beginning of the post are presented, in the graph _2.a_ it is evident that the method does converge to an optimal structure, however, several free elements are evident that can also be eliminated to get a better topology.
 This problem occurs because the method does not take into account the dependency of the mesh and the checkerboard pattern.
 For better results, you can vary $RR$, $ER$, or also increase the number of finite elements.

 ![Scenario 1: Across columns](/ESO_2.png)
 |:--:|